Building your as-is state is possible via the following ways or tools:

-To get customizable objects from the imported models, choose the "Boxes" import option.
+To get customizable objects from the imported models, choose the Boxes import option.
 The boxes generated this way depend on the construction of the source data.
 If the result is not satisfactory, you can rebuild the model yourself.

 To do this, turn off the collision with the imported 3D data.
-To do this, go to the VR menu and select Settings > Grid > CAD Object Collision: "Off".
+To do this, go to the VR menu and select Settings > Grid > CAD Object Collision: Off.
 Now you can rebuild the geometry in the 3D data or place existing library elements in it.

 After you have recreated the 3D data, you can set the collision again in the settings menu and delete the template.
 This is a good way to recreate existing 3D data and adjust it during the planning process.

-Help us to provide more standards!
+Help us provide more elements!